LeoTorreblanca/GEO-FOUNDATIONS/GEO-GEOMETRY/docs/03_tangent_plane.md

 # Radial vs Tangential Motion

-A radial displacement changes the separation from the conservative manifold.
+* **Radial displacement:** Changes the separation from the conservative manifold.

-A tangential displacement changes only the internal distribution while remaining inside the manifold.
+* **Tangential displacement:** Changes only the internal distribution while remaining inside the manifold.

-Since conservation forbids creation or annihilation of organization,

-radial evolution is not fundamental.
+Since conservation forbids the creation or annihilation of organization, radial evolution is not fundamental, whereas tangential evolution is.

-Tangential evolution is.

 ---